 Education - EDUC 101

 This is an introductory course for prospective education majors, designed to explore the teaching profession.
 Students will gain insight into the practical elements of becoming an educator through an overview of the foundational philosophies of education, best practices, classroom management, education law and policies and trends.
 Students will be introduced to Michigan standards and requirements for teacher certification.
-Students will complete 15 hours of relevant field work.
+Students will complete relevant fieldwork, which can be completed either in person or through video observations.
+This course requires all students must meet the requirements of a criminal background check.

 (A requirement that must be completed before taking this course.)